mas300labs-uofsa/tops-coastal-pCO2/README.md

 - U.S. Geological Survey
 - Moderate Resolution Imaging Spectroradiometer ([MODIS](https://modis.gsfc.nasa.gov/about), [Aqua](https://aqua.nasa.gov), [NASA ocean color products](https://oceancolor.gsfc.nasa.gov)
 - Visible and Infrared Imager/Radiometer Suite ([VIIRS](https://www.earthdata.nasa.gov/learn/find-data/near-real-time/viirs))

-Our aim is to make it possible for you to start doing this *immediately*.
-If you are having difficulties following along, please let us know so we can improve these materials.

 ## Scope